HallLabs/tracy_matdb/docs/matdbyml.rst

 ******************

 Once a database of configurations is available, `matdb` can automate the fits for you using these settings.
+See :doc:`fitting.rst` for more details.

 .. code-block:: yaml